 When to use each method?

 The most simple case is to use the Remove object tool to erase the conveyor in one click.
 Nonetheless, from time to time, a more robust method is necessary and you can use the Replace Terrain tool and trace around the conveyor.
 Virtual Surveyor will replace the conveyor with an updated surface.
-This methods works best when the conveyor is simple and doesn't connect to larger installations.
+Those methods work best when the conveyor is simple and doesn't connect to larger installations.
 Those tools have recently replaced the Clean terrain tool showed in the tutorial video.

 Often you need more control on the surface you want to create under the conveyor.
 In the 2nd technique, you trace a rough boundary around the conveyor and automatically detect the break points with the densify operation.
 Then, you delete and edit break points so that the final boundary is closer to the conveyor.
 You then create the replacement surface with a triangulation operation.
 Finally you remove the conveyor by modifying the terrain to the newly created surface.